deephdc/satsr/README.md

 ## Perform superresolution

-There are three possible ways to use the `PREDICT` method from the DEEPaaS API:
+There are two possible ways to use the `PREDICT` method from the DEEPaaS API:

 * supply to the `data` argument a path  pointing to a compressed file (`zip` or tarball) containing your satellite tile.
 * supply to the `url` argument an online url  of a compressed file (`zip` or tarball) containing your satellite tile.